-Up until now, social media didn’t really help with acquisition.
-It was used to build brand loyalty and keep people engaged with the brand, but many business owners and marketers kept complaining about the lack of real results.This idea right here will change the rest of 2015 for your business.
+Up until now, acquisition wasn’t a priority for social media marketers.
+Social media platforms were mainly used to build brand loyalty and keep people engaged with the brand.
+Then, business owners realized that they weren’t getting any results.This idea right here will change the rest of 2017 for your business.
 Click To Tweet

-Instead of focusing on vanity metrics like followers, likes, RTs, etc., start focusing on the unique visitors that you get to the content you promote across social media streams.
+Instead of focusing on vanity metrics like impressions, followers, likes, RTs, etc., start focusing on the conversions that result from your social media marketing efforts.
 Bring visitors from social media to your site, and then convert them by using tools like Sumome.com (developed by the folks of AppSumo).

 Use a mix of “Perfect Hours” (the best hours at which you can publish your posts), Hashtags, Quora Questions of types A and B, Communities, Groups, CrowdFire and Circloscope.

 If you want to learn about this mix that will help you get 300 unique visitors to every single piece of content you’ll publish, join our FREE course here.

 What is important to notice about this year’s social media trends is that you need to be innovative.
-Besides awakening an emotion, you need to come up with fresh content, otherwise you’ll bore your audience.
+Besides awakening an emotion, you need to come up with fresh content, otherwise, you’ll bore your audience.
 You can say bye-bye to any potential future customers as well.
 It doesn’t necessarily have to be evergreen, but tasteful at the very least.
-A couple days old is ok, but anything older than that won’t fare well.Change Your 2015 Strategy for Social Media: Focus on Fresh Content.
+A couple of days old is OK, but anything older than that won’t fare well.Change Your 2017 Strategy for Social Media: Focus on Fresh Content.
 It's not too late Click To Tweet

-This one is a very important part of the social media trends nowadays and it goes hand-in-hand with emotion.
+This one is a critical part of the social media trends nowadays, and it goes hand-in-hand with emotion.
 Don’t be concise and don’t be cold or rigid.
-Create a scene and try to use at least two senses (visual and hearing) and if you can evoke the other three as well, then my dear Sir, you just won the jackpot.
+Create a scene and try to use at least two senses (visual and hearing) and if you can evoke the other three as well, then you just won the jackpot.

-I’m referring to the social trends that appear on Twitter.
 For instance, remember the “white and gold” and “black and blue” dress debate?
 Or the hysteria caused by the fact that the iPhone 6 could bend?
 Well, there are some brands that saw the opportunity and took it.
 Here are a couple of examples.

 Of course, nobody asks for a full marketing plan, but it’s good to be aware of what is trending at the moment and be able to post something about it.
 After all, you never know when your interpretation will become viral.

 But there is a bright side as well: Investing money will offer you access to more metrics.
-You will be able to measure the impact and the reach your marketing tactics have in an easier and more accurate manner.
+You will be able to measure the impact and the reach of your marketing efforts.
 However, keep in mind it’s important to choose the right social media platforms when doing this.

-Even though the market is full of smart wearable accessories, most people still prefer their mobile devices when it comes to getting their daily dose of social media, entertainment and news.
-Why?
-Because they’re always handy, small and easy to use.
-So what should you do?
-Optimizing your website for mobile devices needs to be your first move.
-It’s extremely important in this day and age.
+Even though the market is full of smart wearable accessories, most people still prefer their mobile devices when it comes to getting their daily dose of social media, entertainment, and news.

 Or year, for that matter.

 Will they be able to beat Facebook’s popularity?
 G+ encounters the same problem right now.
-Well, maybe they will, maybe they won’t, but it’s well-known that marketers will change their perspective about it in the future.
+Well, maybe they will, maybe they won’t, but there’s one thing we can’t deny: these social media trends.